taehoryu/arepo-tutorial/docs/_sources/Session4.rst.txt

 2) Set SYSTYPE
 ------------------

 To successfully compile almost every hydrodynamics code, it is very important to set the paths to the dependences (e.g., those modules we just loaded) inside the code.
 As mentioned above, because the paths to the modules are different for dffierent machines, you have to set the paths for each machine you are using.
 Every code has a different file in which you need to set the paths.
 The file for ``AREPO`` is ``makefiles/systypes.make``.
-Fortunately, the system setup for the mpa cluster, raven, cobra, and freya were already set!
+Fortunately, the system setups for the mpa cluster, raven, cobra, and freya were already set!
 All you need to do is to make sure that you tell the code correctly which system you are on.
 You can set the system type by,

 .. code-block:: console